cdaringe/surge-review/README.md

 # surge-review :zap:

-Deploy a static site to [surge.sh](http://surge.sh) from your CI &amp; post the link to your new site into your pull request automatically :tada:
+- Deploys a static site to [surge.sh](http://surge.sh)
+- Posts the new site URL into your pull request :tada:

 ## usage